 Fixing Disqus 'Auto' theme switching when using Next.js + next-themes

-In my last post about the amazing Blaugust event, I've been mentioning my issue with setting up my Next.js site combined with next-themes and Disqus commenting platform.
+In my last post about the amazing Blaugust event (Opens in a new tab), I've been mentioning my issue with setting up my Next.js (Opens in a new tab) site combined with next-themes (Opens in a new tab) and Disqus (Opens in a new tab) commenting platform.

 This article is here to make sure I can share my solution, as for as simple it was it might help some people that stumble upon it.
 Let's start first with what issue I had, what I've done, so that we can walk together through the solution!